Church of St. Luke and The Epiphany (Philadelphia): Church of St. Luke and The Epiphany (1898 – present)

 During this time of turbulence in the wider neighborhood, Broadley opened the Church's doors to other community organizations, such as "Philadelphia FIGHT" and "ACT UP", who were not able to secure other safe places to meet and organize.
 Other community, secular and arts organizations that use the building presently include Alcoholics Anonymous, Dignity USA, "The Philadelphia Pops", from the University of the Arts, and others.
 Other missions of the Church include support for neighbor Mercy Hospice, a faith-based transitional shelter for women, visibility at community events, Bible fellowship, young adults fellowship, and various service activities in Philadelphia.
-Members of the congregation have participated in every AIDS Walk Philadelphia since its inception; the Rev. Ms. Haines had for many years read names of AIDS victims and given the benediction at the beginning of the event.
+Members of the parish have participated in every AIDS Walk in Philadelphia since its inception; the Rev. Ms. Haines had for many years read names of AIDS victims and given the benediction at the beginning of the event.
 The congregation maintains missionary connections to the wider world, supporting Millennium Development Goals through the Episcopal Relief and Development Fund and Fikelela, a parish-based HIV/AIDS clinic in South Africa.

-Currently, St. Luke and The Epiphany has entered a new period of growth and vitality.
-The church is both a worship and community center.
-Major renovations to the buildings have been completed and he parish has grown substantially over the previous decade.
-Many members have been at the church for less than six years.
-In addition to those participating in regular worship, over 3,000 people a month come through the doors for various support programs and community events.